 At the beginning the puppies eat together communally but as time goes on they learn to eat from their own dishes, different types of dishes and to eat in different locations (crate, outside, kitchen etc..)
 They also eat meals that are hand fed to them and they experience eating alone by themselves.

 The puppies are temperament tested and are structurally evaluated to better enable us to successfully match each individual puppy with their forever home.
-Before they leave for their new homes the puppies are tattooed, given a full vet check up and are seen by a canine chiropractor.
+Before they leave for their new homes the puppies are permanently identified with a tattoo or microchip, given a full vet check up and are seen by a canine chiropractor.
 They leave for their new homes between 9 and 10 weeks of age.
 Northrock puppies are sold on a CKC non-breeding agreement or a co-ownership along with a private contract and health warrantee.
 When new owners pick up their puppy they are given a three generation pedigree, written instructions on feeding, health care, training and grooming.
 Owners receive a copy of the results of health and genetic tests that have been carried out on the pup’s parents.
 Puppies go home with a supply of food, toys and a blanket that have their litter mates and dam’s scent on them.
 For puppies that remain in Canada, they also receive 6 weeks of free pet insurance.
 Owners can decide if they want to then continue with the insurance.